Vale Royal Abbey: Later history

 Despite this, the Cholmondeley family continued to live in the abbey.
 A southeast wing, designed by Edward Blore, was added to the building in 1833.
-In 1860, Hugh Cholmondeley, Baron Delamere commissioned Chester architect John Douglas to recast the centre of the south range (which had been timber-framed).
+In 1860, the 2nd Baron Delamere commissioned Chester architect John Douglas to recast the centre of the south range (which had been timber-framed).
 Douglas added a southwest wing the following year and altered the dining room.
 The church of St Mary, the capella extra portis (chapel outside the abbey gates), remained opposite the west lodge.
 The church was largely rebuilt in 1728, incorporating fabrica ecclesiae from a timber-framed church probably dating to the 14th century.
 In 1874–1875 Douglas remodelled St Mary's, changing its external appearance but retaining much of the internal structure.

 The Cholmondeley family lived in the abbey for over 300 years.
 In 1907 they rented it to a wealthy Manchester businessman Robert Dempster.
 Dempster had made his fortune from R & J Dempster and Sons, a gas-engineering company he founded in 1883.
 His second daughter, Edith, was born that year and lived at Vale Royal with her father until his 1925 death in South Africa.
 He was buried at Whitegate Church, near the abbey.
 Edith inherited half of his fortune and all of his personal effects, including the lease on Vale Royal.
 In the spring of 1926, she married Frank Pretty at Whitegate Church.
 Edith gave up the lease on Vale Royal and purchased the relatively modest Sutton Hoo estate later that year.
 Frank died at the end of 1934; Edith hired archaeologist Basil Brown to excavate some of the mounds on the Sutton Hoo estate in 1939, discovering northern Europe's richest Anglo-Saxon burial ground.

-Another Cholmondeley, Thomas, Baron Delamere, moved into the abbey in 1934; he was forced out in 1939, when the government took over Vale Royal to use as a sanatorium for convalescing soldiers during World War II.
+Another Cholmondeley, Thomas, 4th Baron Delamere, moved into the abbey in 1934; he was forced out in 1939, when the government took over Vale Royal to use as a sanatorium for convalescing soldiers during World War II.
 The Cholmondeleys regained the abbey after the war before selling it to Imperial Chemical Industries (ICI) in 1947.
 The company initially used the abbey as staff accommodation and, from 1954 to 1961, as the headquarters of its salt and alkali division.
 In 1958 they permitted (and assisted with labour and facilities) an extensive archaeological excavation, which was intended to complete an earlier dig of 1911–1912.

 ICI moved out in 1961.
 There were abortive schemes to use the abbey as a health centre, a country club, a school and a prison.
 In 1977, the abbey became a residential care home for people with learning disabilities.
 In 1998, Vale Royal became a private golf club.
 A proposal to turn the house into flats led to a detailed 1998 archaeological study by the Chester Archaeological Society.